torproject/stem/docs/faq.rst

   250 AUTHCHALLENGE SERVERHASH=16274D83FC2240DF9D50D74009D9AE107B77EA317F0034D3638C7942F350D1F9
                     SERVERNONCE=1C2E73C41FA8537FDD3A59C2ECBE26DFC85E0A05389373AD8C130C0F5795A036

-Next combine the server challenge with our cookie content.
+In another terminal prompt next combine the server challenge with our cookie content.
 This token will prove to Tor that we have our authentication cookie without divulging its content...

 ::